 Photon Server detects when a Master Client disconnects and assigns another actor in the room as the new Master Client.
 By default, the active actor with the lowest actor number is chosen.

 Photon also offers a way of explicitly changing the Master Client from clients, server and plugins SDKs.
+From client you can do this using:

 What You Need To Do